-Meralgia paraesthetica is a condition that causes burning pain in the outer and front parts of the thigh.
-It is caused by trapping the lateral femoral cutaneous nerve as it passes over the outer part of the pelvic bone.
-What is meralgia paraesthetica, and how do you treat it?
+Meralgia paraesthetica causes burning pain in the outer and front parts of the thigh.
+It happens when the lateral femoral cutaneous nerve is trapped as it passes over the outer part of the pelvic bone.
+So what is meralgia paraesthetica, and how do you treat burning pain in the front of the thigh?

-Causes of burning pain in front of thigh
+What causes burning pain in the front of the thigh?

-Meralgia paraesthetica is caused by pressure on the lateral femoral cutaneous nerve that supplies sensation to the outer part of the thigh.
-The nerve originates from branches of the lower spine and forms in the large iliopsoas muscle in the pelvis.
-It enters the thigh by piercing the fascia on the inside of the pelvic bone and travels down the outside of the thigh.
-It only supplies sensation to the thigh and doesn’t affect your ability to use your leg muscles.
+Meralgia paraesthetica comes from pressure on the lateral femoral cutaneous nerve, which supplies sensation to the outer thigh.
+The nerve forms from branches of the lower spine, runs through the iliopsoas muscle in the pelvis, then enters the thigh by piercing the fascia on the inside of the pelvic bone before travelling down the outer thigh.
+It supplies only sensation — so it doesn’t affect your ability to use your leg muscles.

 - Pregnancy